 Impossible Foods introduced its burger substitute in 2016 and upgraded its formulation in 2019.
 They introduced Impossible Sausage in 2020.

-In April 2021 Reuters reported that Impossible Foods was preparing to go public, either via an IPO or through a SPAC merger, and would seek a valuation approaching $10 billion.
+In April 2021, in the midst of the hottest year ever for IPOs, Reuters reported that Impossible Foods was preparing to go public, either via an IPO or through a SPAC merger, and would seek a valuation approaching $10 billion.

 Let’s take a closer look.